 Health Secretary Jeremy Hunt announced the plans for the 11 failing trusts on Thursday morning.

-The proposals would see bonus payments available to trusts if standards are raised at failing sites.'Bitter pill'
+The proposals would see bonus payments available to trusts if standards are raised at failing sites.

 The independent CQC carried out inspections at Lincoln County and Boston Pilgrim on seven days in June and July.

 The trust was placed in special measures following the review by NHS England medical director Prof Sir Bruce Keogh's review of hospitals with high mortality rates.

 CQC spokesman Andrea Gordon said: "This is not acceptable and it is disappointing that we are again talking about this hospital trust in these terms.